leouieda/talk-template/README.md

 This is a template I use to make [reveal.js](https://revealjs.com/) slides.
 The slide contents are in `slides.md`, which is loaded into `index.html`.

-There is also custom styling and CSS classes to place items on slides defined in `css/style.less` (using [Less](http://lesscss.org/)).
+Uses custom styling and CSS classes to place items on slides defined in `css/style.less` (using [Less](http://lesscss.org/)).

-Most of the components used are included in the repository so that the presentation can work offline in a pinch.
+The packages and fonts used are included in the repository so that the presentation can work offline in a pinch.

 The original inspiration is this template by Matthew Turk: